 Surprisingly you can pack a lot into 24 hours in Nairobi.
 This city is amazing – definitely one of my favourite cities!
 I love it because of the abundance of decent wildlife orphanages and sanctuaries around, for the people and the food!
-From feeding giraffes, to going on a safari, to feeding orphaned elephants, even meeting Maasai tribes, this city is full of life!
+From feeding giraffes, to going on an African animals safari, to feeding orphaned elephants, even meeting Maasai tribes, this city is full of life!
 Find out what to do in 24 hours in Nairobi, Kenya!

 This whole itinerary me and my friend fitted into 24 hours.
 Yes it seems like we did a LOT, and we did – luckily all the places were pretty near to each other and nothing was more than a half hour drive away from other places!
 But this itinerary is totally doable and it didn’t feel rushed.